 You don’t need to eat meat or fish every day – try cheese, well-cooked eggs, beans, lentils or tofu instead.

 Try to eat fish twice a week – one portion (140g) of white fish such as haddock or cod, and one portion of oily fish such as salmon or sardines.
 Oily fish are rich in vitamin D and a type of fat that helps to prevent heart disease.
 Avoid frying meat or fish.

 Breads, other cereals and potatoes

-Have a serving of starchy food (bread, breakfast cereal, potatoes, yams, rice or pasta) with every meal.
+You should base your meals around starchy carbohydrates (bread, breakfast cereal, potatoes, yams, rice or pasta).
 These foods give you energy.

 Wholegrain foods such as brown rice or wholegrain bread or pasta contain B vitamins, minerals and fibre that are good for you and help prevent constipation.

 Why not try: